PictureElement/nextjs-strapi-portfolio-starter/README.md

 ## Future enhancements

-1. Implement pagination to Blog and Projects pages.
+1. Implement an RSS feed.
 2. Add a CAPTCHA solution.
+3. Implement pagination to Blog and Projects pages.
 3. Add a breadcrumb component, including breadcrumbs and breadcrumbs-related schema for SEO.
-4. Limit media upload to specific file types if possible.
+4. Limit media upload to specific file types and size if possible.
-5. Implement an RSS feed.

 ## Acknowledgements